West-Ben/West-Ben/README.md

 - 👋 Hi, I’m Benjamin West @West-Ben
 - 🌱 I’m currently working at NAVSEA
-- 👀 looking to get work as a software engineer or data engineer
 - 📫 How to reach me
 benjamin.west.217@gmail.com